jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-3/part-30.md

 Bahi'-al-mulk, Dhakhirat-al-mulk, and so on.
 396a The 'Ubaydid (-Fatimids) used also to distinguish the Sinhajah amirs in that manner.
 When these men gained control over the caliphs, they were satisfied to keep these surnames and did not adopt caliphal titles out of deference to the institution and in order to avoid anyusurpation of its peculiar characteristics, as is customary among those who gain power and control (over an existing institution), as we have stated before.
+397

-397 However, later on, the non-Arabs in the East strengthened their grip on royal authority and became more and more prominent in state and government.
+However, later on, the non-Arabs in the East strengthened their grip on royal authority and became more and more prominent in state and government.
 The group feeling of the caliphate vanished and dissolved completely.
-At that time, these non- Arabs were inclined to adopt titles that were characteristic of royal authority, such as an-Nasir and al-Mansur.
+At that time, these non-
+Arabs were inclined to adopt titles that were characteristic of royal authority, such as an-Nasir and al-Mansur.

 This was in addition to the titles they had previously held and which indicated that they were no longer clients and followers through the fact that they were simply combinations with din (religion), such as Salah-ad-din, Asad-ad-din, and Nur-ad-din.
 39 7a

-The reyes de taifas in Spain, who had a powerful grip on (the caliphate) by virtue of the fact that they shared in its tribal group feeling, divided up and distributed among themselves the caliphal titles.
-They had themselves called an- Nasir, al-Mansur, al-Mu'tamid, al-Muzaffar, and so on.
+The reyes de taifas in Spain had a powerful grip on the caliphate because they shared in its tribal group feeling.
+They divided up and distributed among themselves the caliphal titles.

+They had themselves called an-Nasir, al-Mansur, al-Mu'tamid, al-Muzaffar, and so on.
 Ibn Sharaf criticized them for this in these verses:

 What makes me feel humble in Spain
 Is the use of the names Mu'tasim and Mu'tadid there.
 Royal surnames not in their proper place: